LinCAS-lang/LinCAS/README.md

   * gsl library to be installed

 ## Portability
 This language has been developed on a 64 bit Linux Mint.
-It hasn't been tested on other architectures yiet, but for suggestions or contributing, see the 'Contributing' point.
+It hasn't been tested on other architectures yet, but for suggestions or contributing, see the 'Contributing' point.

 ## Status